Teacher

 Fran Berry

 Fran took refuge as a Buddhist in 1980 in Lexington, KY at a meditation center affiliated with Tibetan Rinpoche Choyam Trungpa, founder of Shambala Meditation.
 She began studying with Guo Gu in January 2010, after attending English meditation instructions and retreats at Dharma Drum Mountain Monastery in Taiwan.
 Fran took Bodhisattva Precepts in 2010.
 Fran is currently the President of the Board of Directors of the Tallahassee Chan Center, and has been teaching Beginning Meditation Workshops and other meditation classes since 2015.
 She has also taught Taiqi (Tai Chi) for 25 years.
-Fran has been married for 43 years and is a professor of public administration and policy at Florida State University.
+Fran has been married for over 40 years and is a retired Professor of Public Administration and Policy at Florida State University.

 Maria Williamson